ceeb9/osu-trainer-cli/README.md

 # osu-trainer-cli
-Modify osu! beatmaps from the terminal.
+Modify osu! beatmaps from the terminal with an interactive script.
 Requires root permissions for automatic map detection.

 # usage